 One of the benefits of getting older is that if you pay enough attention, you learn what works.
 The potential downside to learning what works is that you do it again and again — and again.
 You know what happens then?
 It stops working, or at least as well as it did; it might sustain you, but doesn’t feed your mind and spirit because you’re on autopilot, so you become less receptive to new possibilities and you stop expanding.
 Rigidity and habit are kudzu to vibrancy and growth.

 What to do about it?
 Open up.
-Research has found that a personality trait called openness to experience — one of the “big five” personality traits, as psychology researchers call them — predicts longevity and is associated with better health and greater happiness.
+Researchers from the University of Adelaide has found that a personality trait called “openness to experience” — one of the “big five” personality traits, as psychology researchers call them — predicts longevity and is associated with better health and greater happiness.
 Openness encompasses such factors as creativity, flexible thinking, and receptivity to new ideas and experiences.
-One recent study found that people who scored higher on this trait feel younger than they actually are.
+Another study published in Psychology and Aging found that people who scored higher on this trait feel younger than they actually are.

 Try to look at things and situations without preconceived notions; allow yourself to see things in new ways.
 Don’t think you already know everything — and don’t aim to, either.
 Once you think you’ve got it all figured out, the range of possibilities narrows drastically.
 Savor not knowing, sometimes.
 Be mindful.
 There’s plenty to learn and experience in our world, and many of us notice only a fraction of it.
 Make an effort to tune in and absorb more of the details of your life that are already there.